michaelmarty/UniDec/readme.md

 v.4.0.1

+Added experimental support for **Agilent .D** files.
+Please test it and let me know how it works.
+You may need to run UniDec as an administrator first to get it to register all the DLLs correctly.

 Improved the peak panel by switching to white text when the background gets dark, adding commas to the masses (hopefully it will be easier to read), and **adding new right click features to label masses**.
 Also fixed text colors on MetaUniDec spectrum panel.

 Moved the Bin Every and Background Subtraction parameters from the main Data Processing tab to the Advanced Data Processing Parameters tab. **Added a Backround Subtraction check box** to turn on background subtraction with a curved background set to 100.

 Added peak centroids, FWHM, and error between charge states to the _peakparams.dat output.

 Added a check box to ignore zero values in UltraMeta and fixed the bar charts on UltraMeta to have the same colors as the main window.

-Also, I added the ability to right click on a file and open it in MetaUniDec.
+Added the ability to right click on a file and open it in MetaUniDec.

+Added the ability to reorder spectra in MetaUniDec by editing the indexes.

+Added new extraction choices for area of peaks above a threshold in UltraMeta and Meta.

+UltraMeta will now be tolerant of different files having different x values when creating error bars.
+It will only plot and average consensus data points.

 Mass Defect plots will now switch to kDa from Da if appropriate.